 REPLACING POLICY EFFECTIVE: NEW

-The Board of Trustees of Pickerington Public Library (The Board) recognize the need for staff to work remotely on occasion.
+The Board of Trustees of Pickerington Public Library (The Board) recognizes the need for staff to work remotely on occasion.
 Telecommuting allows employees to work at home or while traveling, for all or part of their workweek.
 Pickerington Public Library (PPL) considers telecommuting to be a viable, flexible work option when both the employee and the job are suited to such an arrangement.
 Furthermore, The Board recognizes that telecommuting may be appropriate for some employees and jobs but not for others.

 The Board authorizes the Director to make decisions in the best interest of the organization when approving or denying staff telecommuting requests.
 Telecommuting is not an entitlement, it is not a library wide benefit, and it in no way changes the terms and conditions of employment with Pickerington Public Library.